ocaml-multicore/lwt_eio/README.md

   - External resources (such as `stdout`, the network and the filesystem) should be passed as inputs to Eio code.

-  - Take a `Switch.t` argument if your function creates fibres or file handles that out-live the function.
+  - Take a `Switch.t` argument if your function creates fibers or file handles that out-live the function.